 Is Sedation Dentistry Safe?

-Sedation dentistry involves using oral medication and/or nitrous oxide to help you relax and feel completely comfortable while undergoing a dental procedure.
+Sedation dentistry involves providing nitrous oxide to help you relax and feel completely comfortable while undergoing a dental procedure.
 Dental sedation can be used for several procedures, from more invasive treatments to simple cleanings depending on the degree to which you experience dental anxiety.

 Why Choose Dental Sedation?